-- (1) For the purposes of this regulation, a word or expression defined in the Liquor Act bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence only take place- - (i) starting at the time specified in the liquor licence until 18:00 on a week day; and except where the seller is the holder of an on-consumption licence and the liquor is sold to persons who are residing at the accommodation establishment for an on-consumption at the establishment and the liquor is served with the meals, provided that the seller may not sell liquor after 21:00; and
+- (1) For the purposes of this regulation, a word or expression defined in the Liquor Act bears that meaning. - (2) A person may only sell liquor and a person may only purchase liquor if - - (a) the person who sells the liquor holds a liquor licence authorising the sale of liquor, and the sale of liquor is in accordance with that licence; and - (b) the sale and purchase of liquor are in accordance with subregulation (3). - (3) Despite any contrary condition applicable to any type of liquor licence issued under the Liquor Act, the sale of liquor in terms of a liquor licence and the purchase of liquor may - - (a) where the seller is the holder of an off-sales licence, only take place starting from 09:00 until 18:00 on Monday to Friday; and - (b) where the seller is the holder of an on-consumption licence, only take place - - (i) on a take-away basis as if the seller is a holder of an off-sales licence; and - (ii) starting from 09:00 until 18:00 on Monday to Friday, except where the seller is the holder of an on-consumption licence and the liquor is sold to a person who is residing at the accommodation establishment for on-consumption at the establishment and the liquor is served with meals, provided that the seller may not sell liquor after 22:00; and